xiphonics/picoTracker/usermanual/content/pages/device.md

 **PLEASE exercise caution when using earphones or headphones!*

+## Output Level (Advance model only)

+On the picoTracker Advance, the Device screen exposes an **Output level** setting.
+This adjusts the devices headphone/speaker gain in hardware, so changes take effect immediately without needing to reboot.
+Use the lower settings for sensitive earphones or quiet monitoring, and the higher settings when you need additional headroom to drive powered speakers.

 ## Remote UI

 This setting enables or disables sending commands to a computer attached via USB to the picoTracker running a "remote UI" application that can mirror the display from the picoTracker.